 - Founded in 1932, 367 crews entered the inaugural Royal Automobile Club Rally.

 - Introduction of forest roads in 1960 transformed the rally into what we know today.

 - Route formerly included loops around England, Scotland and Wales but the rally has been based solely in Wales since 2000.

 - Cardiff’s Millennium Stadium hosted the WRC’s first indoor stage in 2005.

-- Ceremonial start switches to Llandudno town centre.
+- Ceremonial start returns to Colwyn Bay while Llandudno hosts the finish.

 - Superb viewing at Sweet Lamb’s famous arena on Friday.
 Drivers tackle the test twice.

 - As the climax to Chester Rally Week, competitors will pause in the historic city for the first time in 20 years on Friday evening.